ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 The StatProcessor asserts that there is data at least the length of one RESOLUTION bytes (i.e. NPOL * NDIM * NBITS * NCHAN * UDP_NSAMP / 8).
-If there is a fractional amount it will only calculate statistics on the an integer number RESOLUTION.
+If there is a fractional amount it will only calculate the statistics of an integer multiple of RESOLUTION bytes.

 StatComputer
 ^^^^^^^^^^^^